 "Blinky's master goes under many names, and the one master Malfoy knows Blinky's master as is Blanc."

 "What is your master's real name?"

 "Master will tell it himself!"
-Blinky said and tugged at his robes impatiently.
+Blinky said and tugged at his robes.
 "Blinky was told to get master Malfoy, and Blinky is a good house-elf and does what master tells her.
 Quickly now; master has been very ill for several days and says master Malfoy can help him."